elysehadid/elysehadid.github.io/README.md

 ## Credit

-Attributions will go here with specific callouts, and thanks to people.
+In no particular order, here are all of the people, places, and things I owe credit to for the creation and execution of this project!

+- [100Devs](https://leonnoel.com/100devs/): for creating many beautiful portfolios and supporting me on my lifelong journey of learning as a developer
+- [Jonathan Stark](https://jonathanstark.com/): inspiring me to commit to my journey as a consultant, and always offering invaluable advice!
+- [Josh W. Comeau](https://www.joshwcomeau.com/): inspiring the design, layout, font choice, and overall whimsical feel of the site.
+- My ex-wife: even though you don't code anymore, you've always been supportive in my journey!
+- [Nicole Gathany](https://nicolegathany.com/): I used her website as inspiration
+- [Paul Boag](https://boagworld.com/): running a great newsletter and community that have shaped my perspective and thoughts on user experience over the years.
+- [The Futur](https://www.youtube.com/channel/UC-b3c7kxa5vU-bnmaROgvog): piqueing my interest in design again and putting out tens of hours of content to consume and learn from.
+- [thoughtbot](https://thoughtbot.com/): inspiration on the website layout, and teaching me many valuable skills as a burgeoning product developer and consultant!
+- [Wistia](https://wistia.com/): inspiring the design of some elements on the website and **redacted**.

 ## Get in touch

 If you live in Portland or the Metro Portland area, I'd love to meet you in person!
 Feel free to call or text me at [(971) 205-2190](tel:9712052190) or e-mail me at [elysehadid@gmail.com](mailto:elysehadid@gmail.com).
-You can also book a video call with me.
+You can also [book a video call with me](https://calendly.com/elysehadid/coffeechat).